geoffrey-diederichs/ROP_Emporium/README.md

 # ROP Emporium

-Write-ups of the [ROP Emporium](https://ropemporium.com) challenges teaching about how to exploit buffer overflows.
+Write-ups of the [ROP Emporium](https://ropemporium.com) challenges teaching how to exploit buffer overflows using return-oriented programming.
 All of these challenges have been solved in the `x86_64` version.

 ## [ret2win](./01_ret2win)